nabirarashid/nabira-rashid-website/README.md

 - first time making a website on my own
 - used tailwind CSS!
 - live at https://nabirarashid.github.io/nabira-rashid-website/
-- currently not working due to issues wiht tailwind :(
+- currently not working due to issues with tailwind :(